 - 3. Bench tops are impervious to water and resistant to acids, alkalis, organic solvents, and moderate heat. - 4.
 Laboratory furniture is sturdy with surfaces for easy cleaning and decontamination.
 No cloth chairs.
 Spaces between benches, cabinet and equipment are accessible for cleaning. - 5.
-Each laboratory contains a sink for hand washing.
-The sink is foot, elbow, or automatically operated and is located near the laboratory exit door. - 6.
-Windows in the laboratory are closed and sealed. - 7.
-An eyewash station must be readily available. - 8.
+Windows in the laboratory are closed and sealed. - 6.
+A hands free-sink and eyewash station must be readily available near and prior to the exit.
+If the laboratory is segregated into different laboratories, a sink must also be available for hand washing in each zone.
+Additional sinks may be required as determined by the risk assessment - 7.
+Vacuum lines must be protected with HEPA filters, or their equivalent.
+Filters must be replaced as needed.
+Liquid disinfectant traps may be required. - 8.
 Access doors to the laboratory or containment module are self-closing and locking - 9.
-An autoclave for decontaminating laboratory wastes is available, preferably within the laboratory. - 10.
-A ducted exhaust air ventilation system is provided.
-This system creates directional airflow that draws air into the laboratory through the entry areas.
-The exhaust air is not recirculated to any other area of the building, is discharged to the outside, and is dispersed away from occupied areas and air intakes.
+A ducted air ventilation system is required.
+This system must provide sustained directional airflow by drawing air into the laboratory from "clean" areas toward "potentially contaminated" areas.
+The laboratory shall be designed such that under failure conditions the airflow will not be reversed. - a.
 Laboratory personnel must be able to verify directional airflow.
 A visual monitoring device, which confirms directional airflow, must be provided at the laboratory entry.
-Audible alarms must be considered to notify personnel of air flow disruption.
-The exhaust air from the laboratory room can be discharged to the outside without being filtered or otherwise treated.
-HEPA filter housings must have gas-tight isolation dampers, decontamination ports, and/or bag-in/bag-out (with appropriate decontamination procedures) capability.
-The HEPA filter housing must allow for leak testing of each filter and assembly.
-The filters and the housing must be certified at least annually. - 11.
-HEPA filtered exhaust air from a Class II BSC can be safely re-circulated into the laboratory environment if the cabinet is tested and certified at least annually and operated according to manufacturer's recommendations.
+Audible alarms should be considered to notify personnel of air flow disruption. - b.
+The laboratory exhaust air must not re-circulate to any other area of the building. - c.
+The laboratory building exhaust air should be dispersed away from occupied areas and from building air intake locations or the exhaust air must be HEPA filtered.

+HEPA filter housings should have gas-tight isolation dampers, decontamination ports, and/or bag-in/bag-out (with appropriate decontamination procedures) capability.
+The HEPA filter housing should allow for leak testing of each filter and assembly.
+The filters and the housing should be certified at least annually.

+10. HEPA filtered exhaust air from a Class II BSC can be safely re-circulated into the laboratory environment if the cabinet is tested and certified at least annually and operated according to manufacturer's recommendations.
 BSCs can also be connected to the laboratory exhaust system by either a thimble (canopy) connection or directly exhausted to the outside through a hard connection.
 Provisions to assure proper safety cabinet performance and air system operation must be verified.
 BSCs must be certified at least annually to assure correct performance.
 Class III BSCs must be directly (hard) connected up through the second exhaust HEPA filter of the cabinet.
 Supply air must be provided in such a manner that prevents positive pressurization of the cabinet.
 11.